-You be the Chemist Challenge/Family Chemistry Day will be held at KSUA on March 4, 2017 from 9-11:30 am.
-KSU Student Association will be performing chemistry demonstrations between rounds of the competition.
-All students and their families are invited to participate in Family Chemistry day.
-Perry HS students will be performing demonstrations and experiments at the event this year.
+You be the Chemist Challenge/Family Chemistry Day was held at KSUA on March 4, 2017 from 9-11:30 am.
+KSU Student Association performed chemistry demonstrations between rounds of the competition.
+All students and their families were invited to participate in Family Chemistry day.
+Perry HS students performed demonstrations and experiments at the event this year.

 This year NEOACS will be participating in the U.S. National Chemistry Olympiad (USNCO).The U.S. National Chemistry Olympiad (USNCO) program is a chemistry competition for high school students.
 The purpose of the competition is to stimulate young people to achieve excellence in chemistry.
 The American Chemical Society has sponsored the program since 1984.

 Students competing in the USNCO are eligible to be selected as members of the United States team for the International Chemistry Olympiad (IChO).
 For the past thirty three years, the United States has sent a team of four students to compete with nations around the world at the IChO.
 The students participate in both theoretical and laboratory examinations over several days.
 Gold, silver, and bronze medals are awarded to the best performers, and the IChO provides students the opportunity to interact with their peers from other countries.
 This year the international event will be held in Nakhom Pathon, Thailand, July 6-15, 2017.

 The local examination is free and open to all students grades 9 – 12.
 It is the responsibility of the NEOACS section to nominate students from this area to take the USNCO national examination.
 In order to identify these students, we have decided to conduct a preliminary screening of students through a local Science Olympiad Exam.
 The national exam involves three parts administered to more than 1,000 students.
 Students can use past exams available at www.acs.org/olympiad to prepare.